 Make a plan for the next day

-You might have engaged in an afternoon delight, but unprotected sex often happens after dark.
+You might have engaged in an afternoon delight, but sex without a condom or other barrier method often happens after dark.
 That means you may not have access to a pharmacy or your doc right away.

 You can also keep an eye out for anything different down there.
 Write down how you feel so you can monitor any changes and report them to a healthcare provider if necessary.